 Subscriber Manage All Subscribers list entries

-TriggeredSend Initiate triggered send definitions
+TriggeredSend Triggered send definitions and sends

 HTTP utilities are also part of the Core library but documented separately: